Medication Search - Elmiron

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Elmiron medication?
+Who should NOT take Elmiron?

 Do not take this medication if you are